 - Like we mentioned above, Benadryl can help cats and dogs if they have allergies or stuffed noses.
 But like we said before, you absolutely have to consult a vet when it comes to dosage- be careful giving your pet any medicine.

 Sometimes, your cat just won’t stop sneezing, no matter what you do.
 If that’s the case, it might be worth talking to a vet.
+In addition to the conditions we’ve mentioned above, it’s possible your cat has asthma.
+If it does, professional medical advice will be required as to the severity.
 Nine times out of ten, it’s not going to be anything important; some cats are more sensitive to dander and pollutants, for example, and there’s often nothing that you can do about it.
 But knowledge is power, and you won’t know for sure what’s wrong until you talk with a vet.
+For this reason, we don’t recommend cat sneezing home treatments if your pet has a persistent or repeating problem.
+As with anything to do with cats and health, it’s better to be safe than sorry.